Insights and Updates

 • Professional Services: 45-60 days

-If your payment terms are Net 30 but your DSO is 60 days, customers are taking twice as long as agreed to pay, signaling a collection problem.
+The key is to compare your DSO against your industry average, your direct competitors, your own historical performance, and your payment terms.
+If your payment terms are Net 30 but your DSO is 60 days, customers are taking twice as long as agreed to pay.

 How to Interpret DSO Trends